+RTS 18:2005 is not to be used for vehicle tracking purposes.

+For local roads which have or are likely to have a public bus service, the design vehicle is a 13.5m bus (this must be confirmed with council).

 Visibility

 The road centreline radius and the road width also affect the visibility along the road, particularly on the inside road boundary of the curve.
-As such, in addition to carriageway widening, there is a need to also check that horizontal visibility meets the road design speeds both on the inside of the curve and also at vehicle entrances and access ways.
-Achieving this may result in a need to increase the berm width by adjusting property boundaries.
+As such, in addition to carriageway widening, there is a need to also check that horizontal and vertical visibility meets the road design speeds both on the inside of the horizontal curve and at vehicle entrances and access ways.
+Achieving this may result in a need to increase the berm width by adjusting the road corridor width.

+In some cases where there is no other option available, sight distances maybe required to cross property boundaries, so in these situations, easements will be required.
+This is to ensure that the sight distances are kept in perpetuity.
+The easements will restrict things like building locations, as well as hedge, vegetation, and fence heights

 Carriageway crossfall

-Minimum crossfall is 1:33 for chip seal surfaces, 1:50 for asphaltic concrete surfaces and 1:25 for unsealed surfaces.
-Maximum crossfall is 1:25, with the exception of where vehicles and pedestrians operate in shared zone environments.
-In shared zone environments, carriageway crossfall must comply with footpath requirements.
-Single crossfall will be considered on carriageways up to 7.0m where normal crossfall is unobtainable.
+Minimum crossfall is 3% (1:33) for chip seal surfaces, 2% (1:50) for asphaltic concrete surfaces and 4% (1:25) for unsealed surfaces.
+The maximum crossfall is 1:25, with the exception of where vehicles and pedestrians operate in shared zone environments.
+In shared zone environments, the carriageway crossfall must comply with footpath requirements.
+A single crossfall can be used on private accessways and only considered on public roads where there is no other opportunity to achieve normal crossfall.
+In all cases, council approval is required.

 Super elevation

-Maximum super elevation is 1:17.
-Super elevation should be used on short radius curves on roads with operating speeds of greater than 40km/h.
+Maximum combined super elevation is 5.88% (1:17).
+Consideration of road grade, stormwater and crossing pedestrians' is required Super elevation should be used on radius curves on roads with operating speeds >50km/h.

 Gradients

-Minimum gradient is 1:250.
-Maximum gradient on arterial, collector and industrial roads is 1:12.
-Maximum gradient on residential roads is 1:8.
-Steeper gradients may be acceptable for shorter lengths of road in hilly country or low overall speed environments, subject to acceptance by Council in accordance with Part 329 (road gradients) of the LGA.
-However, consideration of these steep grades is to be taken into account in the design of adjacent footpaths.
+Minimum gradient is 0.4% (1:250).
+Maximum gradient on arterial, collector and industrial roads is 8% (1:12) Maximum gradient on residential roads is 12.5% (1:8).
+Steeper gradients may be acceptable for shorter lengths of road in hilly country or low overall speed environments, subject to acceptance by Council .
+However, consideration of steep grades is to be taken into account in the design of adjacent footpaths and approaches to intersections.

 Vertical curves

 Vertical curves must comply with the requirements of Austroads ‘Guide to Road Design’, part 3: geometric design, section 8.6 vertical curves.
-For areas where the design speed is ≤50km/h, vertical curves must have a minimum length of 20m, except where the grade change is ≤1:100 where the minimum vertical curve length is 10m for centrelines.
-Kerb and channel grades should not be flatter than 1:300 within the vertical curve.
+Where a side road meets an intersection, the vertical curve must end at least 10m from the limit line on residential local roads, and 19m on a collector, arterial or industrial road so that the side road has a platform grade < 3% for vehicles waiting to turn.

 Cross-section